jaheyns/CfdOF/README.md

 \<FreeCAD-directory\>.
 In the latter case, FreeCAD can be run in place (\<FreeCAD-directory\>\bin\FreeCAD.exe).

-Before installing CfdOF, the Plot workbench must first be installed into FreeCAD using the Addon manager:
+CfdOF itself is installed into FreeCAD using the Addon manager:

 * Run FreeCAD
 * Select Tools | Addon manager ...
-* Select Plot in the list of workbenches, and click "Install/update"
+* Select CfdOF in the list of workbenches, and click "Install/update"
 * Restart FreeCAD
-* Repeat the above for the "CfdOF" workbench
 * For installation of dependencies, see below

 Note: The CfdOF workbench can be updated at any time through the Addon manager.